 When to plant roses

 The best time to plant roses is in the spring or fall.
 Spring planting is most common due to the availability of container plants at garden centers and shipping times for bare-root roses.
-Planting in autumn allows the roots to become well-established in the soil before the heat of the following summer.
+Planting in autumn is optimal as it allows the roots to become well-established in the soil before the following summer’s heat.
 While fall or spring planting is optimal, roses can be planted any time of year as long as the soil is workable (not frozen).

 The best time to plant roses